-Retail Sales Promotion Strategies – Building Your Online Platform👔
+Retail Sales Promotion Strategies: How To Build Your Online Platform 👔

 At one point, online shopping was a futuristic concept.
 Now, especially during the pandemic, retail sales promotion strategies include an e-commerce platform.
 Consumer trends show that people are scaling back their patronage of brick and mortar establishments.
 Online shopping has increased 15-20% in China and 81% in Italy since February of 2020.
 The United States has largely followed the same patterns.

 The coronavirus pandemic has been foremost a human tragedy, and companies had to make unprecedented decisions and measures to protect their people.
 Unfortunately, as restrictions continue all over the world, businesses have to come to terms with these lasting impacts.
 In order to survive the reality that in-person stores are collapsing, businesses must adapt their sales strategy action plan to solidify their web presence.

 In this article, we will discuss retail sales promotion strategies, with an emphasis on creating your online presence.
 To make it easier to follow, we divide this topic into two major sections.
 First, we discuss what you should consider while designing and launching your online platform.
 Then, we advise you on how to better manage your organisation.